rixx/django-context-decorator/README.rst

 ``django-context-decorator`` is a Python package for Django removing the need to call ``super().get_context_data(**kwargs)`` in nearly every Django view.

+You can also read the `blog post`_ about this package.

 Usage
 =====